qooxdoo/qooxdoo/docs/desktop/gui/themes.md

 ### Aliases

-A entry can be defined with two different values, a string or a map.
+An entry can be defined with two different values, a string or a map.
 The first option is named "alias", it is basically a string, redirecting to another selector.
 In the `Spinner` example from above we may just want to use aliases for the buttons.
 See the example: